 White Sands and Airstrip for Mantas, Tatawa Besar and Siaba Kecil for a fun-filled drift dive hovering above a pristine colourful coral garden, Waenilu for critters lovers.
 These are all dives suitable for beginners as well as experienced divers depending on the day conditions.

 WHEN TO VISIT

 Visibility from March to November reaches 25-30+ meters.
-During rainy season December till March, it can drop to 7-10 meters.
+During the rainy season December to March, it can drop to 7-10 meters.

 Water temperatures range between 25-29C.

 The busiest months are July, August, October and November.